 - Who should not take betaine with pepsin

-- Alternate ways to support low stomach acid
+- Additional ways to support low stomach acid

 Low Stomach Acid and Hashimoto’s

-Studies have found that people with Hashimoto’s and hypothyroidism often have hypochlorhydria (low stomach acid) or achlorhydria (lack of stomach acid).
-When we have low stomach acid, this puts us at greater risk for many undesirable health consequences:
+Studies have found that people with Hashimoto’s and hypothyroidism, often have hypochlorhydria (low stomach acid) or achlorhydria (lack of stomach acid).
+When we have low stomach acid, we are at greater risk for many undesirable health consequences:

 - Contracting parasites from our food – Stomach acid helps us sterilize our food, killing off potential infecting pathogens.